rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 The following [paperwork](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Gifts-in-Kind/Gift%20Process%20Files%20and%20Forms?csf=1&web=1&e=bdpFf4> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Gifts-in-Kind/Gift%20Process%20Files%20and%20Forms?csf=1&web=1&e=bdpFf4") is required to process and accession gifts:

-*	Signed Gift-in-Kind Contribution Form (required by Advancement and Almuni Engagement (AAE) for all gifts) with a monetary valuation provided by the donor
+*	Signed Gift-in-Kind Contribution Form (required by Advancement and Almnii Engagement (AAE) for all gifts) with a monetary valuation provided by the donor
 *	Deed of Gift (long) (required for new manuscript or book collections or additions to existing manuscript or book collections by a new donor)
 **OR**
 *	Deed of Gift (short) (required for additions of manuscript material to existing artificial collections, such as Black print culture collection, or small additions of books to existing book collections, such as the Danowski Poetry Library)